rmarques90/snack-time-message-chat/README.md

 A simple app to send message to your company google chat to notify when it's the snack time, with a motivational quote!

-## Paperquotes API
+The app now uses Firestore to manage the messages to build the notification.

-The motivational quote is fetched from Paperquotes `http://paperquotes.com/`.
-You need to register and retrieve a token to use this funcionality.
+You need to set the env variables with your app credentials to work.

 ## Instructions